+Florida drug testing continues to evolve for what it deems as illegal drug use.
 In the US, each state has its own laws and regulations regarding drugs, drug control and abuse.
-For instance, states like California, Alaska, Colorado, Pennsylvania, Florida etc. legalized the use of marijuana for medical purposes.
-Some states like Alaska and Colorado allows recreational use.
+For instance, states like California, Alaska, Colorado, Pennsylvania, Florida etc. legalized the use of marijuana for medical purposes, but not recreational.
+Some states like Alaska and Colorado allows recreational marijuana use.
 Each individual state has their own ways and laws to fight drug abuse.
 Some critics say that the war on drugs has failed, focusing more on punishment rather than treatment and prevention.
 Some believe that it is a war that has to be fought over and over again.
 Therefore, it has been a requirement nowadays for schools, workplaces, hospitals and so on to conduct drug testing.
 This an attempt to, if not eradicate, at least regulate substance usage and reliance.

 It is a well-known fact that drugs disrupt a person’s life in ways more than one.
 People who are addicted or reliant on drugs might find themselves ruining personal relationships, employment chances and having physical and mental health problems.
 That is why it is very important to be able to learn more about drug abuse and drug testing.
 Researching and knowing more will enable a person to know about their rights, not only as employees of a certain company but human rights as well.
 Some companies might overstep their boundaries and violate certain human rights.
 Reading on these topics will enable a person to understand and know where he or she stands.
 Finally, it might a hassle for some people but it is better to deal with it and follow the law.